step-beyond/protobuf-cache-implementation/README.md

 # protobuf-cache-implementation

-This repository implements a file cache based on protobuf.
-It is in an experimental state.
+EXPERIMENTAL: This repository implements a file cache based on protobuf.